-- 2. The following will be used to identify organized psychology internship training programs. - a.
+2. The following will be used to identify organized psychology internship training programs.

+a.
 An organized training program, in contrast to supervised experience or on-the-job training, is designed to provide the intern with a planned, programmed sequence of training experiences.
-The primary focus and purpose is assuring breadth and quality of training. - b.
-The internship agency had a clearly designated staff psychologist who was responsible for the integrity and quality of the training program and who was actively licensed/certified by the State/Provincial Board of Examiners in Psychology. - c.
-The internship agency had two or more psychologists on the staff as supervisors, at least one of whom was actively licensed as a psychologist by the State/Provincial Board of Examiners in Psychology. - d.
+The primary focus and purpose is assuring breadth and quality of training.

+b.
+The internship agency had a clearly designated staff psychologist who was responsible for the integrity and quality of the training program and who was actively licensed/certified by the State/Provincial Board of Examiners in Psychology.

+c.
+The internship agency had two or more psychologists on the staff as supervisors, at least one of whom was actively licensed as a psychologist by the State/Provincial Board of Examiners in Psychology.

+d.
 Internship supervision was provided by a staff member of the internship agency or by an affiliate of that agency who carried clinical responsibility for the cases being supervised.
-At least half of the internship supervision was provided by one or more psychologists. - e.
-The internship provided training in a range of assessment and treatment activities conducted directly with clients seeking psychological services. - f.
-At least 25 percent of trainee's time was indirect client contact (minimum 375 hours). - g.
+At least half of the internship supervision was provided by one or more psychologists.

+e.
+The internship provided training in a range of assessment and treatment activities conducted directly with clients seeking psychological services.

+f.
+At least 25 percent of trainee's time was in direct client contact (minimum 375 hours).

+g.
 The internship included a minimum of two hours per week (regardless of whether the internship was completed in one year or two) of regularly scheduled, formal, face-to-face individual supervision with the specific intent of dealing with psychological services rendered directly by the intern.
-There must also have been at least two additional hours per week in learning activities such as: case conferences involving a case in which the intern was actively involved; seminars dealing with clinical issues; cotherapy with a staff person including discussion; group supervision, additional individual supervision. - h.
-Training was post-clerkship, post-practicum and post-externship level. - i.
-The internship agency had a minimum of two interns at the internship level of training during the applicant's training period. - j.
-Trainee had title such as "intern," "resident," "fellow," or other designation of trainee status. - k.
+There must also have been at least two additional hours per week in learning activities such as: case conferences involving a case in which the intern was actively involved; seminars dealing with clinical issues; cotherapy with a staff person including discussion; group supervision, additional individual supervision.

+h.
+Training was post-clerkship, post-practicum and post-externship level.

+i.
+The internship agency had a minimum of two interns at the internship level of training during the applicant's training period.

+j.
+Trainee had title such as "intern," "resident," "fellow," or other designation of trainee status.

+k.
 The internship agency had a written statement or brochure which described the goals and content of the internship, stated clear expectations for quantity and quality of trainee's work and was made available to prospective interns.

-- 1. The internship experience (minimum 1,500 hours) was completed within 24 months. - B. In applied non-healthcare areas such as educational, developmental, experimental, social, or industrial-organization, psychology, internship training may take the form of post-doctoral supervised experience as defined in the regulations of the board.
+1. The internship experience (minimum 1,500 hours) was completed within 24 months.

+B. General Applied Psychology.
+The provision of psychological services in applied non-healthcare areas include services outside health and behavioral health fields; direct services to individuals and/or groups for assessment and/or evaluation of personal abilities and characteristics for individual development, behavior change, and/or for making decisions about the individual; and may also include services to organizations that are provided for the benefit of the organization.
+Training areas recognized by the board in general applied psychology include those specialty programs designated as educational psychology, developmental psychology, experimental psychology, social psychology, or industrial-organizational psychology.
+Internship training for non-health service psychology areas may take the form of post-doctoral supervised experience as defined in the regulations of the board.